Last updated on January 31, 2023 by Wandering our World

 Feeling especially adventurous?
 Why don’t you have a go at water sports like kite surfing – all can be done on this stretch of coastline!

-Just a few minutes walk from the beach, up Trou Aux Biches road, and you can visit the biggest Hindu temple in Mauritius – Maheswarnath Mandir.
+Op top of that, just a few minutes walk from the beach, up Trou Aux Biches road, and you can visit the biggest Hindu temple in Mauritius – Maheswarnath Mandir.

 The impressive temple is a colorful, yet tranquil, place, and gives a further sense of the diverse culture and country Mauritius is.